bdurand/us_geo/README.md

 There are no foreign key constraints defined on the tables.
 This is intentional so that you can only import as much data as you need if you don't need the whole set.

-The data set currently contains
+The data set currently contains:

 * 4 Regions
 * 9 Divisions